 In this post I outline some of the best, easiest and cheapest options for short term accommodation and apartment renting in Chiang Mai, Thailand.

 When looking for accommodation in Chiang Mai as a digital nomad, the advice when looking for a place to live from most people is simple: “stay somewhere for a few days, then scout around for an apartment and move in“.

 It sounds super simple, but even then, making the decision of where to stay those first few days isn’t easy.
 Which areas are good?
 Where do people hang out?
 What if the place I pick is terrible?!

 In this blog post, I outline some of the best and easiest options for short term accommodation in Chiang Mai, Thailand.
 I will tell you places you can just turn up and move in, accommodation that you can book online, and even places that you can stay in to give you a taste of longer term accommodation.
 All accommodation and prices listed are for rooms, I never recommend hostels or shared rooms.

 Short Term Accommodation in Nimman Area Chiang Mai

 In order of recommendation:

-Right in the thick of Nimman, Baan Say La is moments away from the main Nimman road, but far enough way to not be too crazy.
+Right in the thick of Nimman, Baan Say La (now called Sayla Hotel) is moments away from the main Nimman road, but far enough way to not be too crazy.
 Combined with its traditional Thai styling (and of course WiFi), Baan is a great place to stay.
-Moments away is Mana Coworking space, Starbucks, Wawee Coffee, a 7-11 and lots of other things – and its on the same road as Healthy B Cafe and Library Coffee Salad – both popular event and meetup places for digital nomad events in Chiang Mai.
+Moments away is Yellow Coworking, Starbucks, Wawee Coffee, a 7-11 and lots of other things.
 With limited rooms, booking in advance is essential, but I think this is one of the best spots to pitch up for a few days.